 Vagaro allows you to integrate a booking widget on your website, run a pop-up, or send the visitor to a dedicated booking page.
 You can change the color to match your brand, but it is otherwise limited to the design from Vagaro.

 What’s cool is that you have multiple widgets.
-One is for bookings, one is to show products you sell, and another is for gift cards.
+One is for bookings, one shows products you sell, and another is for gift cards.
 This makes your ability to integrate Vagaro with your website very robust.

 Fresha Online Booking

 Fresha provides you with an online booking page that you can link to from your website.
-You cannot, however, integrate a booking widget on your website.
-The generic booking page you’re provided looks okay (see example image below).
+However, you cannot integrate a booking widget on your website.
+The generic booking page looks okay (see the example image below).
 However, you cannot customize the design to reflect your branding.

 You can also have your salon featured for bookings in the Fresha Marketplace.